 And were someone to answer, “I hold sufferers of injustice sacred,” this seems to me a morally respectable answer.
 But note well, it is not sufferers of injustice held sacred in our Sacrificial Politics.
 Rather, it’s select demographic categories.
 It is by contemplating this gap between the concrete human person and the demographic category he or she is taken to represent that, it seems to me, we can best evaluate what’s good and bad in this system.

 The non-liberal Left prioritizes demographic categories where liberalism prioritizes people.
 This gap explains a fissure developing on the Left about whether old liberal principles still hold for sacred victim issues—principles like free speech, open inquiry, presumption of innocence, rights to defend oneself and face one’s accuser, religious freedom and toleration, and racial non-discrimination.
 These are primarily legal rules, but they are also principles of a heterogeneous culture and something like individual virtues.
 The non-liberal Left is too willing to issue exemptions from them for the sake of the sacred.
-Something sacred, after all, demands not being treated like something normal.
+Something sacred, after all, demands not being treated like normal a thing.
 That means sacred issues resist the procedural self-limitations essential to a liberal constitutional order.
 Left liberals still care about these principles.
 They tend to like diversity and care about marginalized people, but may feel embarrassed at the hyperbole on their own side and fear making a misstep.
 Moreover, they feel queasy at the public sacrifices as unfair to individuals.

 It seems to me this queasiness is right, but not enough.
 It isn’t just that Sacrificial Politics mistreats stray Profane individuals.
 It mistreats Sacred individuals, too, precisely by fetishizing them as sacred, and especially by doing so because of suffering.

 Most deeply, the system emphasizes suffering too much.
 Despite its power, suffering is not some singular site of meaning in life.
 It is not the primary driver of identity or sole source of wisdom.
 Joy, in fact, goes deeper.
 Sacrificial politics defines people by their categories and defines their categories by suffering—glorifying it, gluing them to it.
 The key thing about suffering, though, is to get through it to something better.
-In the case of personal trauma and tragedy, that “getting through it” happens as the soul gradually reopens itself to mundane opportunities for joy of face to face communication with other people.
+In the case of personal trauma and tragedy, that “getting through it” happens as the soul gradually reopens itself to mundane opportunities for joy face to face with other people.
 A political community also needs that.
 Its health requires that the people enjoy living together, in everyday interactions, across the categories that distinguish them.

 By feeding distrust, insecurity, and anger, by occluding joy and enjoyment of others, an exclusive focus on suffering can distort a person’s identity and can hinder his or her passage through problems.
 Sacrificial politics may be doing the same to our civic identities.